ZiyanFang1008/PersonalWebsite/content/project/causal_inference/index.md

 [external_link](www.google.com)

-This is a toy project.
+This is a causal inference toy project.